-Onpattro is a brand-name prescription medication.
-It’s FDA-approved to treat polyneuropathy (damage to multiple nerves) caused by a rare condition called hereditary amyloid transthyretin-mediated (hATTR) amyloidosis.
-Onpattro is approved for use in adults with this condition.
+Onpattro is FDA approved to treat polyneuropathy (damage to multiple nerves) caused by a rare condition called hereditary amyloid transthyretin-mediated (hATTR) amyloidosis in adults.

 Onpattro is used to treat polyneuropathy (damage to multiple nerves) caused by hereditary amyloid transthyretin-mediated (hATTR) amyloidosis.